wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

-The number hasn’t really moved too much in terms of what the panel believes will happen in the next 12 months.
+The number hasn’t moved too much in terms of what the panel believes will happen in the next 12 months.

 #### Scenario 2 Round 2